AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/uuid-reference-upgrade.md

 These new reference types can be used both in new Content Fragment Models and Fragments, and to extend existing instances.

-To upgrade existing Content Fragments and Models you can run the procedure documented here.
+To upgrade existing Content Fragments and Models, you can run the procedure documented here.

 ## What is upgraded {#what-is-upgraded}